- Aldo Leopold Foundation

 Stewardship of Natural Resources Grantmaking Strategy

-Conducted surveys, targeted interviews, and background research to develop a new grantmaking strategy for the McCune Charitable Foundation’s Stewardship of Natural Resources funding priority.
-To request a copy of the final findings report on natural resource priorities and issues in New Mexico, send an email to email@example.com.
+Conducted surveys, targeted interviews, and background research to develop a revised grantmaking strategy for the McCune Charitable Foundation’s Stewardship of Natural Resources funding priority.

 Native Lands Conservation Summit